kylehalleman/covid19inwi/index.md

 * [Care and Mutual Aid Facebook group](https://www.facebook.com/Milwaukee-Community-Care-and-Mutual-Aid-100810858225006/)

+* MKE Mutual Aid- [contact](dsamkemutualaid@gmail.com) or call at 414.377.3443
+     - 15-20 individuals are helping with specific needs daily
+     - 8:30am-10pm

+* Milwaukee Area Tenants Union- [contact](outreach@matunion.org) or call at 414.377.3443
+     - New tenants rights organization in Milwaukee

 * [Impact 2-1-1](https://www.impactinc.org/impact-2-1-1/)
      - IMPACT 2-1-1 is a central access point for people in need.
 During times of personal crisis or community disaster, the free, confidential helpline and online resource directory make it easy for residents to get connected to information and assistance.